Drek282/PsychoStats/README.md

 * One person has reported that the Call of Duty 4 support is broken, however he wasn't using Wakachamo's latest fixes, as far as I know.

-* User login is broken in the CC themes.

 ## **Stuff that Remains Untested**